Isobutylbenzene

 Isobutylbenzene is a chemical compound with the molecular formula C10H14.
-It is used in the industrial manufacture of ibuprofen.
+It is used in chemical synthesis as a fuel and in pharmaceuticals.
+For instance, it is used to make pain killers like ibuprofen.

 Isobutylbenzene is a colorless flammable liquid that is a respiratory irritant.

+Industrial production is through catalytic carbometalation: toluene adds to propene in the presence of a sodium–potassium catalyst on activated carbon.